 - Changes in colour vision

-- Glare while driving
+- Glare while driving at night

 - Glare during the day

 - Glasses prescription changes (increased frequency)